ctlab/metafast/README.md

 K-mers frequency statistics is saved in `workDir/kmer-counter-many/stats/<in-file>.stat.txt`;<br/>
 image file with heatmap and dendrogram is saved in `workDir/matrices/dist_matrix_<date>_<time>_heatmap.png`:<br/>
 <img src="test_data/meta_test_heatmap.png" alt="Test heatmap" width="450">

+## FAQ

+**Q** Does MetaFast works with paired-end reads?

+**A** No, MetaFast accepts only one file per sample.
+If you have two files with paired-end reads (i.e. `reads_1.fastq` and `reads_2.fastq`), you need to combine them into one file before running MetaFast.
+On Unix-like systems, one can do it running ```cat reads_1.fastq reads_2.fastq > reads_all.fastq```

+**Q** Can I compare samples with different read lengths or the number of reads?

+**A** Yes, you can do this without any specific preprocessing.
+MetaFast uses k-mers for comparing metagenomic sequences, so it will automatically normalize all values by the total number of k-mers per sample.

+**Q** Can I compare metagenomes obtained from different sequencing platforms (i.e. Illumina vs 454-seq)

+**A** Yes, you can.
+MetaFast extract features from each metagenome independently, so you can compare samples from different sequencing platforms.

 ## Citation